Why Our Program?

 Student organists are able to draw on a myriad of performance, church music, and arts administration opportunities both on campus and in the wider community.
 While most of the teaching takes place in the Setnor School of Music, student organists regularly make use of additional opportunities supported by Hendricks Chapel, Syracuse Catholic Community, and the Syracuse Chapter of the American Guild of Organists in order to make the most of their experience in Syracuse.
 View our list of opportunities [PDF] to get a sense of what our student organists are up to.
 For more information, or to express an interest in applying or getting involved, email Dr. Anne Laver, assistant professor of organ and University organist, at firstname.lastname@example.org.

-Off campus, voice students are valued members of the professional chorus of the Syracuse Opera, sometimes performing small solo parts; several have been engaged to sing more substantial roles in recent years.
+Off campus, Setnor voice students are valued members of the professional chorus of the Syracuse Opera, sometimes performing small solo parts or more substantial roles.
 Other activities include paid positions as section leaders in church choirs and performing roles with the nearby Oswego Opera.

 The Setnor School of Music has classrooms and rehearsal spaces in Crouse College and Shaffer Art Building, as well as a recording studio in the Belfer Audio Archive of Syracuse University Libraries.
 Most of the school's facilities are in stately Crouse College, which is the third oldest building on campus and is on the National Register of Historic Places.